SaranphatRoungkitrakran/saranphat/README.md

 # Saranphat Roungkitrakran

-Hello Guy, Myname is Saranphat Roungkitrakran.
+Hello Guy, My　name is Saranphat Roungkitrakran.
 Iwill explain about this module

   - Show about my profile
   - Show my name in Thai and Japanese